Last updated July 2020

 As used in this CCPA section, “personal information” does not include:

 - Information that is lawfully made available from federal, state or local government records.

 - De-identified or aggregated information

-- Information excluded from the scope of the California Consumer Privacy Act of 2018 (“CCPA”),
+- Information excluded from the scope of the California Consumer Privacy Act of 2018 (“CCPA”), such as:

 - Health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA) or clinical trial data; and

 - Personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FRCA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA), and the Driver’s Privacy Protection Act of 1994.

 California consumers have the right to request that we disclose to them, for the 12-month period preceding the date of the request, (i) the categories of personal information we have collected about them, (ii) the categories of sources from which personal information is collected, (iii) the business or commercial purpose for the information collection, (iv) the categories of third parties with whom we have shared personal information, and (v) the specific pieces of personal information we hold about them.

 You have the right to request that we delete any personal information that we collected from you and retained, subject to certain exceptions.
 Once we receive and confirm your verifiable consumer request, we will delete (and direct our service providers to delete) your personal information from our records.
 However, we may retain information that has been de-identified or aggregated.